 Open-heart surgery and follow-up care at UPMC

-After a successful surgery with Dr. Gleason, Bob routinely met with Dr. Heppner.
+After a successful surgery, Bob routinely met with Dr. Heppner.

 During a follow-up echocardiogram a few years later, Dr. Heppner found Bob now had mitral valve prolapse.
 The mitral valve is between the heart’s upper and lower left chambers (the left atrium and left ventricle).